ComplexityMeasures.jl

 • Several discrete and continuous (differential) estimators for entropies, which correct theoretically known estimation biases.

-• An extendable interface and well thought out API accompanied by dedicated developer documentation pages.
-These makes it trivial to define new outcome spaces, or new estimators for probabilities, information measures, or complexity measures and integrate them with everything else in the software.
+• An extendable interface and well thought out API accompanied by dedicated developer documentation.
+This makes it trivial to define new outcome spaces, or new estimators for probabilities, information measures, or complexity measures and integrate them with everything else in the software without boilerplate code.

 ComplexityMeasures.jl can be used as a standalone package, or as part of other projects in the JuliaDynamics organization, such as DynamicalSystems.jl or CausalityTools.jl.